michaelcbutler/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

-All models used the adam optimizer, so the learning rate was not tuned manually (model.py line 102).
+All models use the adam optimizer, so the learning rate was not tuned manually (model.py line 102).

 #### 4. Appropriate training data